robertorosero/pyhtonmig/Doc/library/string.rst

       Loop over the format_string and return an iterable of tuples (*literal_text*, *field_name*, *format_spec*, *conversion*).
-This is used by :meth:`vformat` to break the string in to either literal text, or replacement fields.
+This is used by :meth:`vformat` to break the string into either literal text, or replacement fields.

       The values in the tuple conceptually represent a span of literal text